April · Fair Housing Month

 The realityNational origin is federal and state protected.
 HUD treats language preference as a proxy for national-origin discrimination.
 Offering slower service, fewer options, or a different service level based on language is a violation.

-Your moveOffer the same service level to every client.
-Use translation tools without being asked.
-Tell the seller plainly: "I don't filter buyers by language or accent.
+A fair-housing moveSame service level for every client.
+Translation tools, used without being asked.
+An agent following fair housing tells the seller plainly: "I don't filter buyers by language or accent.
 If the offer meets your terms, you consider it on the numbers."

 Religion / creed